A geometric construction of Coxeter-Dynkin diagrams of bimodal singularities: Weighted homogeneous bimodal singularities

 In fact, in each of these classes one can find non-degenerate invertible polynomials in three variables.
 In Table~\ref{TabBi} there are chosen invertible polynomials for these classes and in each case, the Berglund-H\"ubsch transpose is indicated.
 Since the Berglund-H\"ubsch transpose will be our main concern, we shall denote it by $f$ and the invertible polynomial for the bimodal singularity by $f^T$.
 We also indicate the Dolgachev numbers $\alpha_1,\alpha_2, \alpha_3$ and Gabrielov numbers $\gamma_1$, $\gamma_2$, $\gamma_3$ for $f$ as defined in \cite{ET}.
 They are the Gabrielov numbers and Dolgachev numbers of the polynomial $f^T$ respectively by \cite{ET}.
 Note that these numbers depend on the polynomial $f$ and, in general, they differ from the Dolgachev numbers of the singularity in \cite{Dolgachev75}.

 In each case, the invertible polynomial $f$ defines another singularity whose name (in Arnold's notation) is also given in the table.
-Note we have chosen two invertible polynomials in the singularity class $Z_{1,0}$ whose Bergland-H\"ubsch transposes lie in different classes of bimodal singularities, namely $Z_{1,0}$ and $E_{19}$.
+Note that we have chosen two invertible polynomials in the singularity class $Z_{1,0}$ whose Berglund-H\"ubsch transposes lie in different classes of bimodal singularities, namely $Z_{1,0}$ and $E_{19}$.

 Coxeter-Dynkin diagrams with respect to distinguished bases of vanishing cycles for these singularities were determined in \cite{E83}.
 By a Coxeter-Dynkin diagram we mean the following graph.
 Let $(L, \langle - , - \rangle)$ be an integral lattice, i.e.\ $L$ is a finitely generated free $\ZZ$-module equipped with a symmetric bilinear form $\langle - , - \rangle$ with values in $\ZZ$.
 An element $e \in L$ with $\langle e,e\rangle =-2$ is called a \emph{root}.
 Such an element $e$ defines a reflection